mincerafter42/mincerafter42.github.io/other-web-sites.md

 ### Installable software (G unless indicated otherwise)
 Unless indicated otherwise, software is free, libre, available on Linux, Windows, and MacOS.

+- [7-zip](https://www.7-zip.org) compress and decompress files in the 7z format
 - [Blender](https://blender.org), for 3D animation
 - [Claws Mail](https://www.claws-mail.org/), a small and barebones e-mail client
 - [enve](https://maurycyliebner.github.io/), for 2D animation (in development) (Windows and Linux only)